 Hop3 Contribution Guidelines¶

-If you're readning this, this means that you're interested in contributing to Hop3, and this alone makes us happy!
+If you're reading this, this means that you're interested in contributing to Hop3, and this alone makes us happy!
 Your contributions will help make Hop3 a better platform and strengthen the open source community around it.

 To ensure a smooth collaboration process for everyone involved, we've established some guidelines for contributing to the project.